charlescohanlon/csc480-f25-labs/L1 - (Agentic) LLMs/Overview.md

 ### Grading Criteria

-I’m planning to use the following scheme for the grading of this assignment.
+I’m planning to use the following scheme for the grading of part 1 of this assignment.
 However, I reserve the right to modify it, after consultation with the students in the class.

 | Aspect                     | Explanation                                                                                                                                             | Percent |
 | -------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------- | :-----: |